Click to Rate and Give Feedback

 </ItemGroup>

-You reference item collections throughout the project file with the syntax @(ItemCollectionName).
-For example, you would reference the item collection in the previous example with @(Compile).
-This syntax allows you to pass item collections to tasks by specifying the item collection as a parameter of that task.
-For more information, see How to: Use Wildcards to Build All Files in a Directory.
+To reference item types throughout the project file, you use the syntax @(ItemType).
+For example, you would reference the item type in the previous example by using @(Compile).
+By using this syntax, you can pass items to tasks by specifying the item type as a parameter of that task.
+For more information, see How to: Select the Files to Build.

-By default, items in item collections are separated by semicolons (;) when expanded.
-Use the syntax @(ItemCollectionName, 'separator') to specify a separator other than the default.
-For more information, see How to: Display an Item Collection Separated with Commas.
+By default, the items of an item type are separated by semicolons (;) when it’s expanded.
+You can use the syntax @(ItemType, 'separator') to specify a separator other than the default.
+For more information, see How to: Display an Item List Separated with Commas.

-You can use the **, * and ? wildcards to specify a group of files as inputs for a build instead of listing each file separately.
-For example, to specify all the .cs files or .vb files in the same directory as the project file, use one of the following elements in your project file:
+You can use the **, *, and ? wildcard characters to specify a group of files as inputs for a build instead of listing each file separately.

 <CSFile Include="*.cs"/>

-Items can also contain the Exclude attribute, which excludes specific files from the item collection.
-The Exclude attribute is useful when used in conjunction with wildcards.
-For example, the following code adds every .cs file in the directory except the DoNotBuild.cs file.
+Item elements can contain the Exclude attribute, which excludes specific items (files) from the item type.
+The Exclude attribute is typically used together with wildcard characters.
+For example, the following XML adds every .cs file in the directory to the CSFile item type, except the DoNotBuild.cs file.

 <ItemGroup>